ulikabbq/grafana-fargate/README.md

 ## Information / Prerequisites

 Even though this terraform module will setup all the infrastructure you need, there are a couple of manual steps.
-To setup the database it requires running a bastion host and executing 3 mysql commands and there are 2 ssm parameters that are expected to be in the account.
+There are 2 ssm parameters that are expected to be in the account.

 The 2 secrets that should be stored in ssm BEFORE running the module are `/grafana/GF_DATABASE_PASSWORD` and `/grafana/GF_SECURITY_ADMIN_PASSWORD`